© (c) Simon / Adobe Stock - stock.adobe.com

 near Schaffhausen

 The Rhine Falls near Schaffhausen are among the most impressive natural attractions in Central Europe.
-With a height of around 23 meters and a width of about 150 meters, they are one of the largest and most powerful waterfalls in Europe.
-Massive volumes of water plunge over the rocks with tremendous force, creating a spectacular natural sight that attracts visitors from all over the world.
-One of the most memorable ways to experience the falls is by boat tour directly at the waterfall.
-Several tours take visitors close to the roaring water or even to the famous rock in the middle of the Rhine Falls.
-Boats also cross the river to the historic Laufen Castle, located on the opposite side and offering panoramic viewing terraces overlooking the falls.
-Numerous walkways and observation platforms allow visitors to admire the power of the water from very close range.
-A visit to the Rhine Falls is therefore an unforgettable highlight for travelers and cyclists exploring the Lake Constance region.
+With a height of around 23 meters and some 150 meters wide, they are classed as one of the largest and most powerful waterfalls in Europe.
+Massive volumes of water cascade over the rocks with tremendous force, creating a spectacular natural sight attracting visitors from all over the world.
+One of the most memorable ways to experience the falls is by taking a boat tour directly at the waterfall.
+Several tours take visitors up close to the roaring water or even to the famous rock in the middle of the Rhine Falls.
+Boats also cross the river to the historic Laufen Castle, located on the opposite side which provides panoramic viewing terraces overlooking the falls.
+Numerous walkways and observation platforms allow visitors to experience and marvel at the power of the water from very close range.
+A visit to the Rhine Falls is therefore an unforgettable highlight for travellers and cyclists exploring the Lake Constance region.

 ZEPPELINFLUG